BLOG CATEGORY:

 Toads at Dawn

 Cool weather over the last two weeks has put a damper on the breeding activities of American Toads.
 I’ve been hard-pressed to get a good recording of their trilling.
-But last week I came upon a small cluster of toads sounding off at …
+But last week I came upon a small cluster of toads sounding off at the break of dawn …

 read more...